 Your ATNOL for a loss year is the excess of the deductions allowed for figuring AMTI (excluding the ATNOLD) over the income included in AMTI.
-Figure this excess with the modifications in section 172(d), taking into account the adjustments in sections 56 and 58 and preferences in section 57 (that is, the section 172(d) modifications must be separately figured for the ATNOL).
-For example, the limitation of nonbusiness deductions to the amount of nonbusiness income must be separately figured for the ATNOL, using only nonbusiness income and deductions that are included in AMTI.
+Figure this excess with the modifications in section 172(d), taking into account the adjustments in section 56 and 58 and preferences in section 57 (that is, the section 172(d) modifications must be separately figured for the ATNOL).
+For example, the limitation of nonbusiness income must be separately figured for the ATNOL, using only nonbusiness income and deductions that are included in AMTI.